tlouchao/tchao-books/README.md

 # Project 1

-Web app that allows users to login with credentials and review books.
+Web app that allows users to login with credentials and review books at https://tchao-books.herokuapp.com/.
-Visit https://tchao-books.herokuapp.com/ to view the web app.
 NOTE: Do NOT use a real password as this web app does not enforce a minimum character count.

 ## Setup